 We understand that this is an anxious time for everybody, all the more so when you are bereaved and trying to arrange a funeral for your loved one.
 We were therefore wanting to let you know the current situation and how this may affect you.

-Our offices will remain open (9.00am – 4.00pm, Monday - Friday) for telephone enquiries.
-During this period of heightened concern for everyone’s health and safety however, we have taken the decision to not offer any home or office-based arrangements.
+Our offices will remain open (9.00am – 4.00pm, Monday - Friday where possible).
+During this period of heightened concern for everyone’s health and safety however, we have taken the decision to only offer office-based arrangements.
+These appointments must be made by prior arrangement.
 In the same way, this also applies to pre-paid plans.
 This not only assists with protecting you, but also our staff.
-You will still receive the same personal service as everything will be arranged remotely with you instead.
+Remote arrangements by telephone are also still possible should either live out of area or feel more comfortable not leaving home.

 Below, we have listed the current measures that both of our local Crematoriums, Haycombe and West Wiltshire, Semington have implemented to assist in keeping everyone safe and preventing the further spread of this virus where possible.